bell-cranel7274/wistoria/README.md

 # EDEN Task Manager
+first of all if anyone check on this im an idiot so dont mind me and i have Dyslexia

 EDEN Task Manager is a web application built with React and Vite that helps users manage their tasks efficiently.
 It features a clean and intuitive interface, allowing users to create, edit, and delete tasks, as well as organize them using a Kanban board.